 All students who are admitted into the program are required to attend a mandatory Veterinary Technician Student Orientation.
 Only students who attend the orientation will be allowed to register for classes.

 The orientation is held in the summer before the fall semester begins.
 The student will be notified of the date.
 Plan to set aside the majority of the day for the orientation program.

 A new student handbook is published once a year and is available at orientation.

 Safety considerations and procedures regarding disease are a primary consideration at PACVTP.
-Prior to enrollment, students are required to submit written documentation that their health will permit them to meet requirements of PACVTP.
+Those students who have been fully accepted into the program are required to submit written documentation that their health will permit them to meet requirements of PACVTP prior to enrollment.
 All students must provide proof of physical exam, and complete an emergency contact form and a medical release form, which will be maintained in your file.

 In an effort to help maintain safety for our students, we strongly recommend the following immunizations:

 If the student declines any of these immunizations, a waiver form must be signed and placed in the student's file.
 The Veterinary Technology Program strongly recommends a pre-exposure rabies prophylaxis vaccination series for all PACVTP students at the student's expense.
 Documentation verifying rabies vaccination series will be requested prior to registration for the fall semester.

 Note: A downloadable Pre-Participation Physical Evaluation forms are provided in Applications and Forms